Hello, I am @mokyingrong

 I am Mok Ying Rong.

-I am the co-founder of @TheRehabLabSG where I oversee both the business and clinical aspects.
+I am the founder of Maison Therapy where I oversee both the business and clinical aspects.
 I am a senior physiotherapist specializing in rehabilitation and running gait analysis.
 I have vast experience sharing physiotherapy knowledge to both professionals and the general public within the physiotherapy network, sporting communities, and corporate spaces.